High School-level class expected to meet on Fridays after Concert Band every other week, culminating in a one-act play.

-One of the largest Homeschool Music programs in the country, the Valley Troubadours was created for homeschool students to explore music in a welcoming setting at an affordable price.
-With 3 choirs, 4 bands, and private lessons, we offer music education for K-12 students at many levels of ability.
+One of the largest Homeschool Music programs in the country, the Valley Troubadours was created for home educated students to explore music in a welcoming setting at an affordable price.
+With choirs, bands, classes, & lessons, we offer music education for K-12 students at many levels of ability.

 Join over 250 Fox Valley homeschool students in fostering a lifelong relationship with music and expression.